MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/allow-block-email-spoof.md

 ## Use the Microsoft 365 Defender portal to modify allow or block entries for spoofed senders in the Tenant Allow/Block List

-When you modify an allow or block entry for spoofed senders in the Tenant Allow/Block list, you can only change the entry from **Allow** to **Block**, or vice-versa..
+When you modify an allow or block entry for spoofed senders in the Tenant Allow/Block list, you can only change the entry from **Allow** to **Block**, or vice-versa.

 1. In the Microsoft 365 Defender portal at <https://security.microsoft.com>, go to **Policies & rules** \> **Threat Policies** \> **Rules** section \> **Tenant Allow/Block Lists**.
 Or, to go directly to the **Tenant Allow/Block List** page, use <https://security.microsoft.com/tenantAllowBlockList>.